confluentinc/ksql/design-proposals/klip-57-kafka-headers.md

 ```
 ksql> CREATE STREAM B (value BYTES HEADER(<key>), value_2 BYTES HEADER(<key_2>));
 ```
+If there is a column labelled `HEADERS`, then no there can be no `HEADER(<key>)` columns.
+Otherwise, there can be multiple `HEADER(<key>)` columns, but no two can share the same key.
 If the key is not present in the header, then the value in the column will be `null`.

 Sources created with schema inferencing can have header columns, they would just have to be specified.
 For example, the statement `CREATE STREAM A (my_headers ARRAY<STRUCT<key STRING, value BYTES>> HEADERS) WITH (kafka_topic='a', value_format='avro');` will create a stream with columns from Schema Registry, as well as one header column.